hawkerfun/python-algorithm/README.md

-#  Set Of differen Algorithms implemented on Python
+#  Set Of different Algorithms implemented in Python

 This project contains implementation of Sorting, Searching, Graph, Greedy and so on Algorithms implemented on Python